About the College

 Virginia Marx Children’s Center at Westchester Community College (Valhalla campus) provides year-round, fully licensed and accredited care for children of students, faculty, staff and other working parents.
 Ages six weeks – five years.

-Intercollegiate teams for men are fielded in soccer, basketball, lacrosse, golf, and baseball.
-Women’s intercollegiate teams include tennis, volleyball, basketball, and softball.
+Intercollegiate teams for men are Baseball, Soccer, Cross Country, Bowling, Golf, Basketball.
+Women’s intercollegiate teams include Softball, Volleyball, Cross Country, Bowling, Golf, Basketball.
 The Westchester Community College Fitness Center provides access to cardiovascular equipment, universal, nautilus, and light free weights, pool, and tennis courts.
 College athletics also include intramural sports.